 Medium-chain acyl-CoA dehydrogenase deficiency (MCADD)

-This leaflet is to be given to families after the first contact with health care professionals (either their GP, paediatrician, midwife, health visitor or nurse specialist).
-It provides further information about MCADD, a step-by-step guide to how their child will be followed-up by health care professionals, answers to some common questions, a place to record their own questions and details for their MCADD team and sources of further information and support.
+This page has all the documents needed for MCADD families, including the MCADD and your child leaflet, which is given to families after their baby has had a screen positive result for MCADD and they have had their first contact with health professionals (either their GP, paediatrician, midwife, health visitor or nurse specialist).
+It provides further information about MCADD, a step-by-step guide to how their child will be followed-up by health professionals, answers to some common questions, a place to record their own questions and details for their MCADD team and sources of further information and support.